yoavram/markx/HELP.md

 ### Support
 The best way to get support is to open an [issue].
 If you can't open issue because you don't have a [GitHub] user, just get one, they are free.

+### Install locally

+If the hosted app at <http://markx.herokuapp.com> doesn't work for you (which is possible as it is still rough around the edges) you can install Markx locally:

+1. Install Python 2.7.x (may work with other versions of python)
+1. If you know about `virtualenv`, you can use the bundled `requirements.txt` file
+1. Otherwise, install the requirements globally with `pip install flask requests`
+1. Run Markx with `python server.py`
+1. Open your browser at <http://localhost:5000>

 ### Contribution
 We would love for you to contribute to Markx.
 The project code is hosted in [GitHub][Markx].
 Fork the project or open an [issue] so we can talk on how we can collaborate.